Trace-free characters and abelian knot contact homology II: Overview of Ng's conjecture

-Since the coordinate ring always has the trivial nilradical, it is reasonable to consider the nilradical quotient of $HC_0^{ab}(K) \otimes \C$ as a conjecture.
-In \cite[Theorem 4.8]{Nagasato5}, we have shown that this modified conjecture is true for any 2-bridge and 3-bridge knots.
+Since the coordinate ring of any closed algebraic set is reduced, it is natural to consider the nilradical quotient of $HC_0^{ab}(K) \otimes \C$ in the above conjecture.
+In \cite[Theorem 4.9 (1)]{Nagasato5}, it was shown that Ng's conjecture, under this modification, holds for all 2-bridge\footnote{This case was originally shown by Ng \cite{Ng2}.} and 3-bridge knots.
+More generally, the modified conjecture holds for a knot $K$ if and only if $K$ admits no ghost characters \cite[Theorem 4.10]{Nagasato5}.